kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

-# Semi/full automatic unit testing with StatePrinter
+# Automatingunit testing with StatePrinter

 This document focuses on how to use StatePrinter to improve the speed you flesh out, and maintain, your unit tests.
 Whereas [The problems with traditional unit testing](TheProblemsWithTraditionalUnitTesting.md) highlights the problems many tests suffer that do not StatePrinter.